Eastern Algonquian languages: Delawaran and Common Delaware

 The closely related Lenape (Delaware) languages Munsee and Unami form a subgroup, with the two languages descending from an immediate ancestor called Common Delaware (CD).
 Goddard notes a small number of innovations in morphology and phonology that set Munsee and Unami off from their neighbours.
 As well, similarities between the Delaware languages and Mahican have been recognized in that Mahican shares innovations with Munsee and Unami, suggesting a subgroup containing Common Delaware and Mahican; this group has been referred to as Delawaran.

-Preservation & Revival
+Preservation and revival

-Efforts to preserve and revive the Eastern Algonquian language and culture are being undertaken by a group called the Medicine Singers (aka 'Eastern Medicine Singers') in cooperation with a number of kindred tribes and tribal members, the Pocasset Pokanoket Land Trust (partly administered by Darryl Jamieson), theater & educational company Atelier Jaku, record labels Joyful Noise Recordings & Stone Tapes, and producer Yonatan Gat (founder & curator of Stone Tapes).
+Efforts to preserve and revive the Eastern Algonquian language and culture are being undertaken by a group called the Medicine Singers (aka 'Eastern Medicine Singers') in cooperation with a number of kindred tribes and tribal members, the Pocasset Pokanoket Land Trust (partly administered by Darryl Jamieson), theater and educational company Atelier Jaku, record labels Joyful Noise Recordings and Stone Tapes, and producer Yonatan Gat (founder and curator of Stone Tapes).
 The labor involved in this endeavor includes educational symposia, storytelling presentations, traditional ceremonies, and especially the production and performance of music with lyrics written and sung in Eastern Algonquian.

 The inaugural album by the Medicine Singers is called Daybreak.